tokay-lang/tokay/README.md

 Expr
 ```

-The next example is also a Tokay program that does not use the parsing facilities at all.
-It recursively calculates faculties.
+This program implements a functional, recursive attempt to calculate faculties.
+It doesn't use any parsing features.

 ```
 faculty : @x {